jacky1999cn2000/sfdc-streaming-api-demo/README.md

   // disconnect Streaming service when unmount componentWillUnmount(){
     Streaming.disconnect();
   }

+  ...

+  /* defined like this, when called from streaming.js, 'this' is App.jsx */
+  newRecordNotifier = (message) => {
+      console.log('***newRecordNotifier');

+      console.log('channel ',JSON.stringify(message.channel));
+      console.log('object ',JSON.stringify(message.data.sobject));
+      console.log('stagename ',message.data.sobject.StageName);
+      console.log('Amount ',message.data.sobject.Amount);
+      console.log('event type ',JSON.stringify(message.data.event.type));

+      // somehow, it seemed we can't use "this.props.dispatch" here
+      // this.props.dispatch(setNewRecord(message.data.sobject.StageName, message.data.sobject.Amount));

+      // however, if we think about it, we shouldn't use dispatch here anyway, this.setState should be a better option here this.setState({
+          newRecord: message.data.sobject
+      });
+  }
   ```
   * App.jsx only init it or disconnect it, the real "subscribe" and "unsubscribe" happend in Buttons.jsx